Benjade/KeyQuest/README.md

 **KeyQuest** is a high-performance C++ tool designed to tackle challenging Bitcoin cryptographic puzzles on CPU, such as the 1000 Bitcoin Puzzle (see [~1000 BTC Bitcoin Challenge](https://privatekeys.pw/puzzles/bitcoin-puzzle-tx)).
 It performs a hybrid search combining deterministic range scanning with random suffix exploration to find a private key matching a given address.

 ![KeyQuest](https://decraene.net/images/keyquest/keyquest.jpg "KeyQuest")
+*_The image represents a search on 256 virtual threads, the actual CPU count being 6._
 ## Prerequisites

 - A modern Linux distribution